CiscoDevNet/cdo-deploy-sdc/README-DOCKER.md

 # Docker Notes

 ## Best Results
 For best results, do not use the docker package supplied by Ubuntu.
-Instead one can use the docker community edition (docker-ce).
+Instead it is desirable to use the docker community edition (docker-ce).
+The install script will provide an opportunity to remove the legacy distro provided docker packages before installing the preferred docker community edition.
 We will add the official docker apt package repository and install docker-ce before running the deploy_sdc.sh script.

-## Scripted install of docker-ce
-All of the below steps are captured in the script `install_docker.sh` and presumes the user is running Ubuntu 22.04 (Jammy)
-Usage:
-DO NOT RUN AS ROOT!
+More information on these recommendations and requirements can be found in the official docker documentation [here](https://docs.docker.com/engine/install/ubuntu/#prerequisites).

+## Quick Start TLDR;
+**Note: Do NOT sudo or run as root!**
 ```
 ./install_docker.sh
 ```